microspectrometer/dev-kit-2020/doc/embedded-c-design.md

     // Clear flag.
     byte_received = false;
 ```

 - Total number of cycles: 7
 - Total number of instructions: 4

 ```asm
  lds	r24, 0x0102	; 0x800102 <__data_end>
  and	r24, r24
  breq	.-8      	; 0xf8 <main+0x52>
  sts	0x0102, r1	; 0x800102 <__data_end>
 ```

-### takeaway: do not use a `byte_received` flag
-- the flag cuts two cycles off the while loop, but it adds some
-  cycles to the ISR to set this flag!
-- that is the **opposite** of what I'm trying to do
-- I want faster ISR code at the expense of slower non-ISR code

 ### idea 3: QueuePush is only call in ISR and depends on flag
 - only call is QueuePush